Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Group graded commutative rings

-We give a background on commutative Noetherian rings graded by an arbitrary abelian group, in particular the graded version of the theory of injective modules, including the structure theorem of minimal injective resolutions, and Matlis duality.
-When the grading group is torsion-free the reader can consult \cite{BH,BS,GW1,GW2}, and in the arbitrary case one can look at \cite{Ka}, which we follow.
+We give a background on commutative Noetherian rings graded by an arbitrary abelian group.
+There are some references on this subject; \cite{BH,BS,GW1,GW2} when the grading group is torsion-free, and \cite{Ka,DGL} in the arbitrary case.
+In this paper we need some fundamental results which are not covered by these references, so here we give the graded version of prime ideals and of the theory of injective modules, including the structure theorem of minimal injective resolutions, and Matlis duality.
+We will omit some proofs which are easy or parallel to the classical ones.